fbpx

 This may manifest in several different ways, but in general, the individual loses a sense of what is and is not real.

-Hallucinations, delusions and unusual behavior are common in a person who is in this acute period.
+Hallucinations, delusions, hearing voices, and unusual behavior are common in a person who is in this acute period.
 Hallucinations can include hearing, seeing or smelling things that are not there.
 Delusions can take a number of different forms, including delusions related to religion or persecution.
-People might begin to believe that they are victims of a conspiracy, or they might experience delusions regarding their body.
+People might begin to believe that they are victims of a conspiracy, or they might experience delusions regarding their bodies.

-A person’s behavior at this stage can alarm family, friends or coworkers.
+A person’s behavior at this stage can alarm family members, friends or coworkers.
 However, when the psychotic disorder takes the form of negative symptoms, it can be less obvious to people around the individual that the person is not simply experiencing severe depression.
 The person might just appear to be less and less involved in their own life and might seem to be acting strangely.
-It can therefore take longer for these people to get the treatment that they need.
+It can therefore take longer for these people to get the psychotherapy that they need.

 psychosis and depression